sumanyumuku98/sumanyumuku98/README.md

 ### About Me:
 - Doing ML research at NYU Langone Health
-- Occasionaly competing on Kaggle
+- Occasionally competing on Kaggle
 - Currently studying about Curriculum Learning

 ### 🔨 Languages and Tools: